cstjean/TraceCalls.jl/README.md

 #### Custom printing

-There is often irrelevant information in the function calls, or large objects that should would be better printed concisely.
-This can be done either by overloading `Base.string`, or `TraceCalls.val_html` and `TraceCalls.call_html`:
+When working with large objects, traces can become unwieldy.
+Custom printing can be achieved by overloading either `Base.string`, or `TraceCalls.val_html` and `TraceCalls.call_html`:

 ![Screenshot_Custom](Screenshot_Custom.png)

 #### Performance

-The `@traceable` macro should have minimal impact on performance when `@trace` isn't used.
+The `@traceable` macro should have minimal impact on performance when `@trace` isn't used, and no impact on type-stability.
+There should be no need to remove the `@traceable` annotations after debugging is done.
 Nevertheless, it would be a bad idea to trace small performance-critical functions.